everscale-contest/Gitcoin-Elysium-22-OctusBridge-deployment-guide/README.md

 	3. Ansible.md

 Sorry, this guide and Ansible playbook is not completed.
 I am over today.
+You can find proof of work in screenshots folder.
+I've done with frontend, relay and partical Everscale and Ethereum contracts deployment.
+I deployed even DAO, staking and token, but stuck with Ethereum and events contracts deploying and configuring.
 I can create tonos-cli ansible collection and complete all in one deployment solution later, but not this night.

-Ansible playbook repo avalible at [Github](https://github.com/AntonIXO/octusbridge-ansible)
+Ansible playbook repo available at [Github](https://github.com/AntonIXO/octusbridge-ansible)

 My links
 ------------------